Toward Highly Efficient and Private Submodular Maximization via Matrix-Based Acceleration: Fast Submodular Function Maximization with Data Structure

-\begin{theorem}[Combination of our data structure with the submodular function maximization problem] There is a submodular algorithm such that, given a submodular function maximization problem with cardinality constraint and two precision parameters $\epsilon,\delta$ as input, it runs in $O(\epsilon^{-2}(nd+kn+kd^2)\log(k/\delta))$ time and returns a solution $S$ with $f(S) \ge (1-1/e)\max_{|S|=k}\{f(S)\} - k(2-1/e)\epsilon$ with probability at least $1-\delta$. \end{theorem} \begin{proof} Combining Corollary~\ref{cor:app_error_approximate_greedy_algo} (the correctness of Algorithm~\ref{alg:fast_submodular}) and time complexity analysis of operations in Section~\ref{sec:app_data_structure}, we prove the conclusion. \end{proof}
+\begin{theorem}[Combination of our data structure with the submodular function maximization problem.Restatement of Theorem~\ref{thm:main_formal}] There is a submodular algorithm such that, given a submodular function maximization problem with cardinality constraint and two precision parameters $\epsilon,\delta$ as input, it runs in $O(\epsilon^{-2}(nd+kn+kd^2)\log(k/\delta))$ time and returns a solution $S$ with $f(S) \ge (1-1/e)\max_{|S|=k}\{f(S)\} - k(2-1/e)\epsilon$ with probability at least $1-\delta$. \end{theorem}